 Travelling with family can be a chance to have some fun and make memories together.
-But, while a trip away is meant to be an escape from the chaos of home, bringing the kids along for the ride means bringing the chaos with you too.
-So if you’re going to brave it, make sure you’ve got some awesome entertainment, activities and destinations lined up to keep everyone happy (and sane) throughout the trip — and Christchurch is just the place.
+But, while a trip away is meant to be an escape from the chaos of home, bringing the kids along for the ride means bringing some of the chaos with you too.
+So make sure you’ve got some awesome entertainment, activities and destinations lined up to keep everyone happy (and sane) throughout the trip — and Christchurch is just the place.

 The garden city has a bounty of fun on offer for children of all ages — even the big kid in you.
 So if you’re looking for things to do in New Zealand or some school holiday ideas, we’ve put together our top five family fun activities you and the kids can try out in the South Island’s oldest city.

 Between the whining about lack of Wi-Fi, the deliberation over directions and the never-ending “are we there yet”, travel with the whole gang can sometimes be...testing.
 But a day trip on the TranzAlpine is filled with enough excitement to put a stop to the squabbles.

 Taking passengers on a stunning journey from the East to the West Coast of the South Island, the TranzAlpine travels past the towering Southern Alps and right into the heart of the iconic Canterbury plains.
 There’s plenty to see on your way, and it’s the perfect chance to show your children why New Zealand is such a treasured place.

 Leaving Christchurch daily at 8:15 am, the TranzAlpine stops off in Greymouth at around 1:05 pm just in time for lunch.
 Then you’ll hit the tracks again at 2:05 pm to make it back to Christchurch by 6:30 pm.
 This is the ideal day trip for families, ticking all the boxes for comfort, entertainment and education.